 The immediate and intermediate holding companies of the Company are DKSH Resources (Malaysia) Sdn.
-Bhd. (formerly known as Dihoma Sendirian Berhad) and Diethelm Holdings (Asia) Sendirian Berhad respectively, both of which are incorporated in Malaysia.
+Bhd. and Diethelm Holdings (Asia) Sendirian Berhad respectively, both of which are incorporated in Malaysia.

 In addition to the related party disclosures mentioned elsewhere in the financial statements, set out below are the other significant related party transactions.
 The related party transactions described below were carried out on terms and conditions agreed among the parties.